Importance of chiral constraints for the pole content of the $\bar{K}N$ scattering amplitude: Results and discussion

 The parameter values obtained in our fits are reasonable, in particular the meson decay constants of both BC models and of the JR$_2$ one are in agreement with predictions of other analyses \cite{Aoki:2019cca}, \cite{Tanabashi:2018oca}.
 In Table~\ref{tab:exp} we demonstrate how the considered models reproduce the $K^{-}p$ threshold observables.
 In general, our models tend to provide a bit too large values for the neutral channels branching ratio $R_n$ and for the kaonic hydrogen absorption width $\Gamma_{1s}$.
 With regards to the latter we find it appropriate to mention that in our fits (and in the $\chi^{2}/dof$ reported in Table~\ref{tab:fits}) we put more weight on the new kaonic hydrogen data and used smaller standard deviations of 20 and 50 eV for the energy shift $\Delta E_{1s}$ and the width $\Gamma_{1s}$, respectively, instead of the combined statistical and systematical errors reported in \cite{Bazzi:2011zj} and shown in Table~\ref{tab:exp}.
 In spite of this effort we were not able to bring completely the calculated $\Gamma_{1s}$ value within the experimental constraints.
 However, it is a fact that the description of the threshold observables (including the kaonic hydrogen ones) can be improved by accounting for the NLO contact terms in the chiral Lagrangian \cite{Ikeda:2012au}.
 These terms were completely disregarded in \cite{Revai:2017isg}, as well as in the JR$_n$ and BC$_n$ models introduced in the present work.
 On the other hand, the kaonic hydrogen characteristics predicted by the standard (utilizing {\it on-shell factorisation}) CS model \cite{Cieply:2011nq} are within the error bars despite the model is also restricted to the WT interaction kernel and its parameter space is quite narrow, just two parameters adjusted to the data.

 The calculated cross sections are shown in Fig.~\ref{fig:xSect} as functions of the initial kaon momenta in the lab system.
 The upper limit of $p_{LAB} \lsim 250$ MeV is chosen to guarantee that we can safely neglect any p-wave contributions.
 Apparently, the models have no problem to reproduce the rather old bubble chamber data taken from Refs.~\cite{Csejthey-Barth:1965izu, Sakitt:1965kh, Kim:1965zzd, Mast:1975pv, Bangerter:1980px, Ciborowski:1982et}.
 In fact, the JR$_1$ and BC$_1$ model predictions are hard to distinguish in Fig.~\ref{fig:xSect}, the only exceptions being the $K^{-}p \rightarrow \bar{K}^{0}n$ and $\pi^{-}\Sigma^{+}$ cross sections.
+We also checked that the JR$_2$ and BC$_2$ models provide results completely akin to those provided by the models with $F_K = F_{\pi}$.
 In general, both the results presented in Table~\ref{tab:exp} and Fig.~\ref{fig:xSect} demonstrate that the experimental data are about equally well reproduced by all considered models.